Since 2015, Grindr for Equality has worked to improve health outcomes for LGBTQ+ people globally

 Grindr’s global platform connects users to HIV-related information and resources — including self-test kits in select countries.

-Grindr partnered with PrEPster and SHL to provide at-home HIV test kits — marking the first time a UK dating app has directly facilitated testing access.
+Grindr partners with The Love Tank CIC to distribute at-home HIV test kits — marking the first time a UK dating app has directly facilitated testing access — while connecting users to PrEP and distribute critical information about harm reduction, DoxyPEP, and vaccinations.

 United States

-Grindr partners with BHOC to power Together TakeMeHome, a national in-app program that has distributed over 1,000,000 free HIV self-test kits — with nearly half powered by Grindr and one in four going to first-time testers.
+Grindr partners with BHOC to power Together TakeMeHome, a national program that has distributed over 1,000,000 free HIV self-test kits — with nearly half ordered directly in the Grindr appand one in four going to first-time testers.

 Georgia